Yipara logoYipara

 +

-Sudden skin breakouts on a dog — especially on the chin, lip, or muzzle — usually have one of these causes. #1: Plastic bowl contact (the porous surface holds bacteria that inflame follicles on contact). #2: A new food or treat triggering a food allergy. #3: Environmental allergen exposure (pollen, dust mites, new detergent on bedding). #4: Recent rough play or face-rubbing against abrasive surfaces. #5: Underlying hormonal change (puppies 6-12 months, unspayed females). #6: Bacterial overgrowth following antibiotic use.
+Sudden skin breakouts on a dog — especially on the chin, lip, or muzzle — usually have one of these causes. #1: Plastic bowl contact (the porous surface holds bacteria that inflame follicles on contact). #2: A new food or treat triggering a food allergy. #3: Environmental allergen exposure (pollen, dust mites, new detergent on bedding). #4: Recent rough play or face-rubbing against abrasive surfaces. #5: Underlying hormonal change (puppies 6-12 months, unspayed females). #6: Bacterial overgrowth following vet-prescribed medication use.
 Breakouts concentrated on the chin are most often acne; breakouts across the body are more likely allergies or mange.

 At what age do puppies get pimples?